Spitfire Pilots Had An Amusing Method Of Intercepting Flying Bombs

 Towards the end of World War II Germany was on the losing side, so desperate times called for desperate measures.
 This allowed some of Germany’s greatest minds to create innovative technology in an attempt to drive back the Allied Forces.
-Among those innovative weapons was the V1 rocket, which was deadly but Royal Air Force pilots found a way around it.
+Among those innovative weapons was the V1 Flying Bomb, which was deadly but Royal Air Force pilots found a way around it.

 When a V1 Flying Bomb was detected, Spitfire pilots would move to intercept.
 However, they wouldn’t bother wasting ammunition they would use another method.
 Spitfire would simply move closer to the V1s, tap on its wings and throw its gyroscope out of line.
-Flying bombs were never the most effective weapon for Nazi Germany, but they used everything they could.
+Flying bombs were never the most effective weapon for Germany, but they used everything they could.

 This video clip shows a demonstration of Spitfires intercepting the V1 Flying Bombs over Great Britain.